-Dallas Car Accident Lawyer
+Car Accident Attorney

 In the Dallas – Fort Worth area, car accidents are unfortunately a fact of everyday life.
 According to a Texas Department of Transportation report, a car accident occurs in Texas every 81 seconds.
 Additionally, one person is killed in a car accident every 2 hours and 54 minutes and one person is injured every 2 minutes and 26 seconds.

 Each year, the number of car accidents across the country increases.
 The number of reported automobile crashes has risen by more than a million over the past five years, bringing the most recent totals to over 6 million crashes per year.
 The majority of the crashes result in bodily injury, and unfortunately a significant amount of those accidents results in the death of someone with fatal injuries each year.
 Not only do car wrecks result in physical damage and injuries, but there are also financial and emotional consequences that auto accident victims may face.

-Auto wreck attorney, Robert C. Slim, has been helping victims of car accidents throughout the Dallas – Fort Worth and surrounding North Texas communities since 1994.
+Car wreck attorney, Robert C. Slim, has been helping victims of car accidents throughout the Dallas – Fort Worth and surrounding North Texas communities since 1994.
 Over the years, he has gained the legal skills and strong reputation to help you too.
 Nothing can be more devastating to a person or their family than a serious personal injury or the wrongful death of a loved one.
 You and your family suffer physically, financially, and emotionally, while everything you have worked for in your life crumbles before your very eyes.

 The only way you can be sure that your case will be properly handled is to hire an experienced attorney to represent you.
 Not only will Robert C. Slim know how to prepare your case for maximum value, he also knows how to properly negotiate your claim to get the highest possible settlement.
-Get your free personal injury consultation today by calling (214) 321-8225 or by submitting the free consultation form.
+Get your free personal injury consultation today by calling 214-321-8225 or by submitting the free consultation form.

 Here are a few things to keep in mind after an accident:

-The Drivers Information:
+Get The Other Driver's Information:

 Make sure you still get as much of the information mentioned above.
 You will have to give this information to your insurance company when you report the claim.

-If The Police Come
+If the Police come...

 Sometimes a police officer will investigate the accident and make out an accident report that contains this information.
-If the police do make out a report, then the investigating officer will give you a report number that you can use to get a copy of the report.
+If the police do make out a report, then the investigating officer will give you a report number that you can use to get a copy of the accident report.
 If your car is not drivable, or if you are taken to the hospital, your car will also be towed to the auto pound.

-At the accident scene, never be rude or confrontational with the other driver or police officers.
-Also, NEVER sign anything or put anything in writing about the events surrounding the accident or injuries.
-Unless of course you are required to do so by the investigating officer.
+- NEVER sign anything or put anything in writing about the events surrounding the accident or injuries.

 One of the biggest misconceptions in a car accident case is that the insurance company is there to help and protect you.
 In fact, it is quite the opposite!
 If you are involved in an auto accident with another driver who is at fault, then that driver’s insurance company has the legal and contractual duty to protect and defend the other driver from your claim or lawsuit.
 Although the adjuster will investigate your claim, the investigation is done in order to determine how strong your case is and whether they can uncover some legal defense.
 In the end, the insurance company’s loyalty is to their driver, and not to you!